open-ephys/next-gen-system/FMC-board/README.md

 - [ ] Does the FPGA provide on-board termination for LVDS?
 Seems likely that it does and we don't need external 100 Ohm resistors next to the FMC connector which is pretty far from the FPGA anyway.
-- [ ] The power jacks seem unnecessary since we will have 12V (and maybe 5V?)
-  from the dev board.
+- [x] The power jacks seem unnecessary since we will have 12V (and maybe 5V?) from the dev board.
 I guess we can keep them as backup (jumper selectable), but our main power should be coming from the dev board.
-    - EDIT: Keep them for now as a failsafe.
-In the future, the non-isolated regulators, are likely to go away anyway so that will get rid of the one jack and once the isolated power supply proves functional, that will get rid of the other.
+    - ~~EDIT: Keep them for now as a failsafe.
+In the future, the non-isolated regulators, are likely to go away anyway so that will get rid of the one jack and once the isolated power supply proves functional, that will get rid of the other~~
+    - EDIT: During movement to FMC standard compliance, they were replaced with 0.1" headers along with reverse polarity protection circuit.
 - [ ] Do we want to add level shifters or anything that can drive more current than the bare FPGA pins?
+- [ ] For the SMA connectors, add a simple series 10 ohm resistor into back to back Schottky diodes with the anode of the 'top' tied to the appropriate VCC.
+  This will provide a fast input protection cicuit that will activate before the PN diodes on the FPGA itself.